kzalesak/hamburg-slices-recipe/hamburg_slices_recipe_english.md

 Melt the butter and chocolate in a cup in a hot water bath (same style as described in the meringue section).
 The exact ratio of butter and chocolate will depend on your type of chocolate and butter.
 Once melted, it should be liquid enough to allow smooth flow, but thick enough so it can solidify after cooling down.
 Once the mixture is liquid enough, take a spoon and pour thin strands of chocolate over the whole tray.
 This can be done by repeatedly dipping the spoon into the mixture and flicking it left and right over the tray.

+Wait until the chocolate solidifies and enjoy!
+They should be stored in an airtight box in cold temperatures (around 10°C) and should last fresh about 15 days.